dazzaji/likethis/README.md

 ## Resources for Hackable Projects

-This GitBook describes approaches for hacking open source, collaborative projects.
+This networked GitBook describes approaches for hacking open source, collaborative projects.

 There is no one right way to hack, but we hope you will find some useful ideas and options.
 This is a compilation of some of our most effective methods, efficient tools and best practices.